-Magneto development services provider will explain plugin system in Magento 2.
-You will learn the way to use magento 2 plugins from the basics.
+Here, The Magneto development services provider will explain to you the plugin system in Magento 2.
+You will learn the way of how to use Magento 2 plugins from the basics level.
 Read and discover how professionals do it.

-You will learn through this article how to use Magento 2 plugins that modify the behavior of all public functions without overloading the PHP class (block, model etc.) the container.
+You will learn through this article how to use Magento 2 plugins that modify the behavior of all public functions without overloading the PHP class (block, model, etc.) of the container.

-To date, plugins can only be used for rewriting public methods and are therefore subject to the following limitations:
+As of today, plugins can only be used to rewrite public methods and are so subject to the below limitations:

-The declaration of any plugin must be done in the file di.xml of your module.
-This file can be placed, depending on its use, either within the directory etcyour module (plugin to use the backend and frontend) or in etc/frontend(limited use in frontend) or etc/adminhtml(limited use in backend):
+Any plugins must be declared in your module's file di.xml of your module.
+This file can be placed, depending on its use, either within the directory, etc. Your module (plugin to use the backend and frontend) or in etc/frontend(limited use in frontend) or etc/adminhtml(limited use in backend):

 The name of the plugin (eg. catalog_product_custom_plugin)

 The name of the class or type used by the virtual module (ex.Vendor\Module\Plugin\ModelNamePlugin)